rawatarvind/kubernetes_example/RBAC/README.md

 RBAC is method of regulating access to computer or network resources based on the roles of individual user within your organization.

-RBAC API declares four kind of kubenetes objects: Role, ClusterRole, Rolebinding, Clusterrolebinding.
+RBAC API declares four kind of kubernetes objects: Role, ClusterRole, Rolebinding, Clusterrolebinding.

 **Role and ClusterRole**